At any stage of our lives, exercising the mind is as important as exercising the body. Fortunately, if done right, it can be immensely entertaining.

 Fortunately, our memories are like muscles that can be exercised and brought back into shape.
 Instead of having to step on the treadmill, though, we get to embrace the power of play.
 It’s an unfortunate reality that many older Australians leave games in the past because the cognitive benefits are truly fantastic.

-Games such as trivia involve a lot of fact recollection which engages our frontal cortex and keeps the mind sharp.
+Games such as trivia involve a lot of general knowledge and fact recollection which engages our frontal cortex and keeps the mind sharp.
 It’s not unlike doing a crossword, in which we have to search our memories for the answers.
 This aspect of playing games and trivia is particularly beneficial to those suffering Alzheimer’s or other dementia-related conditions.

 Coming up with the answer also has the ability to give us a little hit of dopamine; we all get a little thrill when we’re challenged with a trivia question and we come up with the answer.